sequin-io/stripe-billing-prisma/README.md

 [https://stripe-billing-hio0e7ngh-syncinc.vercel.app/](https://stripe-billing-hio0e7ngh-syncinc.vercel.app/)

-The only feature that does not work is the "Update" link for Payment Method.
+The only feature that does not work in the above preview is the "Update" link for Payment Method.

 ### Setup